bcgov/DevEx-Roadmap/_pages/index.md

 <div class="page-section">

-The BCDevExchange follows the Agile Methodology.
+The BCDevExchange team is treating the BC Developers’ Exchange initiative as a type of “Lean Start-up” effort.
+We do customer-centered service design and use an Agile Methodology.
 We build, test and refine based on our user’s feedback to ensure we deliver value to our users.

-The content of this roadmap was derived through the work with did with our community last year, and may change based on further interactions with our community this year.
+The roadmap was derived through work we did with our community last year, and may change based on feedback from our community this year.

 To create the roadmap, we first examined our research findings on common business needs in the community.
 We then determined how we could meet those business needs with a range of services which you will find in this roadmap.

 We realized business needs could be themed into cultural, process and technological transformations; the collective objective being to accelerate the speed of value delivery and increase the quality at a code base level.

 </div>